geo-ant/roxygen/Readme.md

 Secondly, this macro just does some light parsing and shuffling around of the documentation tokens.
 It introduces no additional tokens that aren't documentation.
-So it doesn't make your actual code more or less complex and thus should not do that much to your compile times, but I haven't measured.
+So it doesn't make your actual code more or less complex and thus should not do that much to your compile times, but I haven't measured it... so take it with a grain of sodium-chloride.